Cyanoacrylate: Toxicity

 Heating causes depolymerization of the cured polymers producing gaseous products that are highly irritating.
 They are immediately polymerized by the moisture in the membranes and become inert.
 These risks can be minimized by using cyanoacrylate in well-ventilated areas.
 About 5% of the population can become sensitized to cyanoacrylate fumes after repeated exposure, resulting in flu-like symptoms.
 Cyanoacrylate may also be a skin irritant, causing an allergic skin reaction.
 The American Conference of Governmental Industrial Hygienists (ACGIH) assign a threshold limit value exposure limit of 200 parts per billion.
 On rare occasions, inhalation may trigger asthma.
 There is no singular measurement of toxicity for all cyanoacrylate adhesives because of the large number of adhesives that contain various cyanoacrylate formulations.

 The United Kingdom's Health and Safety Executive and the United States National Toxicology Program have concluded that the use of ethyl cyanoacrylate is safe and that additional study is unnecessary.
 The compound 2-octyl cyanoacrylate degrades much more slowly due to its longer organic backbone (series of covalently bonded carbon molecules) and the adhesive does not reach the threshold of tissue toxicity.
 Due to the toxicity issues of ethyl cyanoacrylate, the use of 2-octyl cyanoacrylate for sutures is preferred.

 Reaction with cotton, wool, and other fibrous materials

-Applying cyanoacrylate to some natural materials such as cotton (jeans, cotton swabs, cotton balls, and certain yarns or fabrics), or leather or wool results in a powerful, rapid, exothermic reaction.
+Applying cyanoacrylate to some natural materials such as cotton (jeans, cotton swabs, cotton balls, and certain yarns or fabrics), leather or wool results in a powerful, rapid, exothermic reaction.
 This reaction also occurs with fiberglass and carbon fiber.
 The heat released may cause serious burns or release irritating white smoke.
 Material safety data sheets for cyanoacrylate instruct users not to wear cotton (jeans) or wool clothing, especially cotton gloves, when applying or handling cyanoacrylates.